 We believe the industrial and economic growth due to globalization will be a major factor in making India the next superpower.

 India has always made a resolute effort to strengthen ties with Russia, Japan, and the U.S. India serves as a respected trading partner with a huge consumer base and a labor pool.

 Ailing from western economic sanctions and low oil prices, Russia needs India’s partnership to reinforce its economic foothold.
 Similarly, the U.S. would like to expand bilateral trade with India and use the democratic nation to balance the power of China.

 By extending a hand of friendship, India is looking for maximizing financial and political welfares.
-If diplomatic relations are crucial for being a superpower, then India should be on the top of the list of super power countries.
+If diplomatic relations are crucial for being a superpower, India should be on top of superpower countries.
 It’s not that easy to be friends with your competitors!